How to Install KDE Plasma on Debian 12, 11 or 10

 echo -e "[General]\nInputMethod=" | sudo tee -a /etc/sddm.conf

 After installing KDE Plasma and making the necessary adjustments to the SDDM configuration, reboot your system.
-Rebooting ensures the proper application of all changes and correct initialization of the KDE Plasma environment.
+Rebooting ensures that all changes are properly applied and that the KDE Plasma environment is correctly initialized.

 Initiate the reboot directly from your terminal by running: